 Affordable live/work space for creatives

 Artspace is the nation’s nonprofit leader in artist-led community transformation, with more than 46 projects in operation across the country and another dozen in development, representing a unique, $600 million investment in America’s arts infrastructure.
-With headquarters in Minneapolis and of?ces in Denver, Los Angeles, New Orleans, New York, Seattle and Washington D.C., Artspace is America’s leading developer of arts facilities and has served as a consultant to hundreds of communities and arts organizations nationwide.
+With headquarters in Minneapolis and offices in Denver, Los Angeles, New Orleans, New York, Seattle and Washington D.C., Artspace is America’s leading developer of arts facilities and has served as a consultant to hundreds of communities and arts organizations nationwide.
 To date, Artspace has completed nearly 2,000 affordable residential units and more than 300 creative businesses and working studios.
-Presence in Colorado includes Artspace Loveland Arts Campus, and projects in planning and development stages in Trinidad, Lakewood, Denver’s RiNo Arts District, Ridgway, and others.
+Presence in Colorado includes Artspace Loveland Arts Campus, and projects in planning and development stages in Trinidad, and others in the planning stages in other communities.